AnnaxGrace/react/news/README.md

 Add your env line in the format: REACT_APP_API_KEY=yourkey

-It is live with GitHub Pages
+It is not live since the newsAPI needs to be paid for to be live.

 ## License
 MIT